 UNDP’s response in Ukraine

 In Ukraine, the United Nations Development Programme acted to support the government’s response to the COVID-19 pandemic from the very first days of the crisis.
-On 17 March, just over two weeks after the first case of the COVID-19 disease was confirmed in the country, the government imposed a strict set of quarantine measures, including closing the country’s borders, and requiring citizens to stay at home and only go outside to buy food and medicine.
+On 17 March, just over two weeks after the first case of the COVID-19 disease was confirmed in the country, the government imposed a strict set of quarantine measures, including closing the country’s borders and requiring citizens to stay at home, only being allowed to go outside to buy food and medicine.

-With the country now under quarantine, UNDP mobilized its partner networks to contribute to the immediate COVID-19 response, providing information leaflets via a housing improvements project that reached around 1.8 million people.
+With the country under quarantine, UNDP mobilized its partner networks contributed to the immediate COVID-19 response, providing information leaflets via a housing improvements project that reached around 1.8 million people.
 Disinfectant and personal protective equipment was provided to medical workers and police in eastern Ukraine, and two advisors on strategic communication were deployed to the Cabinet of Ministers and Ministry of Foreign Affairs.

 In April, UNDP Ukraine also initiated monitoring on access to public information, with the focus on the COVID-19 outbreak response at the local level.
 Work has also begun on integrating aspects of coronavirus-related stigma and discrimination to the agency’s work through the Ombudsperson’s regional network.

 UNDP helped the government set up Crisis Coordination Management Units, under the Prime-Minister’s Office and the Ministry of Foreign Affairs, with technical coordination by the Vice-Prime-Minister on European and Euro-Atlantic Integration.
 Throughout this project, UNDP will support the government of Ukraine in providing a coordinated, efficient and inclusive response to the COVID-19 crisis, leaving no one behind.